LiviaFiebelkorn/Final_Project_INFOTCH1600/Page1.md

 A regular bitmapped graphic, since it is made up of a number of pixels, will lose quality as it is scaled larger.
 *An SVG*, however, will **not** lose quality upon scaling.
-This is because it creates the graphic based on calculations, not pixels.
+This is because it creates the graphic based on calculations, *not* pixels.
+---
 [Previous](README.md)    [Table of Contents](README.md)    [Next](Page2.md)